 2. Place chicken and vegetables on a sheet pan.
 Sprinkle with oregano, garlic, olive oil, balsamic vinegar, and a pinch each of salt, pepper, and red pepper flakes.
+Add a squeeze of lemon juice.
 Toss everything together until seasonings coat the chicken and veggies, then arrange into a (mostly) single layer on the sheet pan.

 3. Bake chicken and veggies for 35 minutes, until chicken skin is nearly golden brown.